-- Nominee must be a Head Start/Early Head Start grantee, delegate or community partner that has demonstrated innovation in program design and/or service delivery.
+- Be a Head Start or Early Head Start grant recipient and include a community partner in the application.
+The partnership will demonstrate innovation in program design and/or service delivery.

-- The nominee must submit a supporting statement to address the following, in its entirety:
+- Submit a supporting statement to address the following:

-- A description of the primary and partner agency involved in the delivery of services.
-Provide key demographic information and history in the local community.
+- A description of the primary and partner agency involved in the delivery of services, including demographic information, and history in the local community

-- A brief description of the specific innovation being nominated, the approach and names of all partners.
+- A brief description of the specific innovation, the approach, and names of all partners

 - A brief description of the outcomes or impact of the effort on vulnerable children and families that are unique and/or go beyond Head Start's performance standards

 - Comply with all NHSA general rules and regulations as listed on the Scholarships & Awards homepage.

 2020-21: Community Partnership for Child Development, Colorado Springs, CO

 2019-20: Orange County Head Start, Orange County, CA